Listen to this article:

-Note: This article is being republished on November 14, 2018, Jawaharlal Nehru’s birth anniversary.
+Note: This article was originally published on February 8, 2018 and was republished on November 14, 2021, Jawaharlal Nehru’s birth anniversary.

 Narendra Modi does not agree but the world has never hesitated in recognising Jawaharlal Nehru as a historical figure who left a mark on India and the world.
 When Nehru died in 1964, the New York Times plainly referred to him as the “maker of modern India”; the Economist ran a cover story titled “World without Nehru”.
 It recalled his “almost magical grip” on the masses and regretted that the world stage would be poorer without the “great man”.